-Jeremy is a self described "cartoon trapped inside a man's body"… A really, really, really, dark cartoon.
+Jeremy is a self- described "cartoon trapped inside a man's body."… A really, really, really, dark cartoon.
 Like a cartoon about "baby food" that's literally made from ground up babies kind of dark.
 Like a cartoon about "baby food" that's literally made from ground up babies AND that in turn is fed to other babies kinda dark.
 Yeah, that kinda dark, and we decided he was exactly what we needed!
 He's a man of a million voices and we used him for only one!
-Just another testament to our never think things through attitude!
+Just another testament to our never-think-things-throughnever think things through attitude!

-We here at Creepy Acres can't wait to work with him again, and just as soon as we locate the exact blood ritual we need to contain him within the summoning circle, we're gonna do just that!
+We here at Creepy Acres can't wait to work with him again.
+And as soon as we figure out, and just as soon as we locate the exact blood ritual we need to contain him within the summoning circle, we're gonna do just that!

 Chad David is a working voice-over actor and comedy writer in Minneapolis.
 He occasionally helps with script punch-ups and story plotting when the opportunity arises.
 He also writes radio serials and other random entertainment.
 He's also a devout movie and sci-fi buff, with a giant love of Nessie and robots that turn into other things and beat the bejeezus out of each other.

 He was described by college professors as "a satirist of humanity's dark side.".